Port Said Egypt Travel Guide

 Port Said's existence is intricately connected to the Suez Canal.
 The city's coastal position brings a refreshing sea breeze, even during warmer months, shaping much of its character.

 Port Said's history dates back to 1859 with the start of the Suez Canal construction.
 Ferdinand de Lesseps, the French diplomat behind the canal project, named it after Sa'id Pasha, the then-Ottoman governor of Egypt.
-The city quickly became a cosmopolitan hub, attracting workers and merchants from throughout Europe and the Middle East.
+The city quickly became a cosmopolitan hub, attracting workers and merchants from across Europe and the Middle East.

 Founding of Port Said and start of Suez Canal construction.